BestTimesToVisit.com Logo

 culture

 Dress modestly, especially when visiting religious sites.
-Women should cover their heads and shoulders, and men should avoid wearing shorts.
-This shows respect for local customs and helps avoid unwanted attention.
+Women should cover their heads and shoulders, and men should avoid shorts.
+Showing respect for local customs will enhance your experience and interactions with locals.

 transport